cfgauss/r-novice-gapminder/_episodes/05-data-subsetting.md

 Much of R's power comes from it's vectorization.
 R has many powerful subset operators and mastering them will allow you to easily perform complex operations on any kind of dataset without the resource depletion of loops.

-There are six different ways we can subset any kind of object, and three different subsetting operators for the different data structures.
+There are a few different ways we can subset any kind of object, and different subsetting operators for the different data structures.

 Let's start with a data structure we've seen before, the workhorse of R: atomic vectors.